NOTE: Please note the date change below. The class is now on April 24th.

 Where: Wilson County Agricultural Center (or equivalent based on COVID restrictions)

-Cost: $50 per person and that includes the club membership.
+Cost: $50 per person and that includes membership to the club for 2021 as well as lunch.

 Click below to sign up.